Benin: Religion

-In the 2013 census, 48.5% of the population of Benin were Christian (25.5% Roman Catholic, 6.7% Celestial Church of Christ, 3.4% Methodist, 12.9% other Christian denominations), 27.7% were Muslim, 11.6% practiced Vodun, 2.6% practiced other local traditional religions, 2.6% practiced other religions, and 5.8% claimed no religious affiliation.
-A government survey conducted by the Demographic and Health Surveys Program in 2011–2012 indicated that followers of Christianity were 57.5% of the population (with Catholics making up 33.9%, Methodists 3.0%, Celestials 6.2% and other Christians 14.5%), while Muslims were 22.8%.

-Traditional religions include local animistic religions in the Atakora (Atakora and Donga provinces), and Vodun and Orisha veneration among the Yoruba and Tado peoples in the center and south of the nation.
-The town of Ouidah on the central coast is the spiritual center of Beninese Vodun.

-The 2 largest religions are Christianity, followed throughout the south and center of Benin and in Otammari country in the Atakora, and Islam, introduced by the Songhai Empire and Hausa merchants, and followed throughout Alibori, Borgou and Donga provinces, and among the Yoruba (who also follow Christianity).
+The two main religions in Benin are Christianity, followed mostly in the south and center, and Islam, brought by the Songhai Empire and Hausa merchants and followed in Alibori, Borgou, and Donga provinces, as well as among the Yoruba, who also practice Christianity.
 Some continue to hold Vodun and Orisha beliefs and have incorporated the pantheon of Vodun and Orisha into Christianity.
-The Ahmadiyya Muslim Community, a Muslim sect originating in the 19th century, has a presence in the country.
+Ahmadiyya, a sect of Islam originating in the 19th century, also has a presence in the country.

+In the 2013 census, 48.5% of the population of Benin were Christian (25.5% Roman Catholic, 6.7% Celestial Church of Christ, 3.4% Methodist, and 12.9% other Christian denominations), 27.7% were Muslim, 11.6% practiced Vodun, 2.6% practiced other local traditional religions, 2.6% practiced other religions, and 5.8% claimed no religious affiliation.
+A government survey conducted by the Demographic and Health Surveys Program in 2011–2012 indicated that followers of Christianity comprised 57.5% of the population (with Catholics making up 33.9%, Methodists 3.0%, Celestials 6.2% and other Christians 14.5%), while Muslims were 22.8%.

+According to the most recent (2020) estimate, the population of Benin was 52.2% Christian, 24.6% Muslim, 17.9% animist, and 5.3% followed other faiths or had no religion.

+Traditional religions include local animistic religions in the Atakora region and Vodun and Orisha veneration among the Yoruba and Tado peoples in the center and south of the nation.
+The town of Ouidah on the central coast is the spiritual center of Beninese Vodun or Voodoo.

 Education

-The literacy rate: in 2015 it was estimated to be 38.4% (49.9% for males and 27.3% for females).
+The literacy rate in 2015 was estimated to be 38.4% (49.9% for males and 27.3% for females).
 Benin has achieved universal primary education and half of the children (54%) were enrolled in secondary education in 2013, according to the UNESCO Institute for Statistics.

 While at a time the education system was not free, Benin has abolished school fees and is carrying out the recommendations of its 2007 Educational Forum.
 The government has devoted more than 4% of GDP to education since 2009.
 In 2015, public expenditure on education (all levels) amounted to 4.4% of GDP, according to the UNESCO Institute for Statistics.
 Within this expenditure, Benin devoted a share to tertiary education: 0.97% of GDP.

-Between 2009 and 2011, the share of people enrolled at university rose from 10% to 12% of the 18–25 year age cohort.
+Between 2009 and 2011, the share of people enrolled at university rose from 10% to 12% of the 18–25-year age cohort.
 Student enrollment in tertiary education more than doubled between 2006 and 2011 from 50,225 to 110,181.
-These statistics encompass not only bachelor's, master's and Ph.D. programmes but also students enrolled in non-degree post-secondary diplomas.
+These statistics encompass not only bachelor's, master's, and PhD programmes but also students enrolled in nondegree post-secondary diplomas.